 There is no right to equal pay between colleagues of the same sex.
 An aggrieved employee must be able to compare herself with an employee of the opposite sex.
 Differences in pay and contractual terms between colleagues of the same sex may be unfair, but there is not necessarily any legal remedy – and certainly no remedy under the Equality Act 2010.

 The employee must be able to compare herself to an actual male colleague.
 But the comparator need not be someone employed at the same time as the employee: they may be a predecessor or even a successor.
-The comparator does not have to know that they have been selected, nor do they need to
+The comparator does not have to know that they have been selected, nor do they need to give permission.

 The right to equal pay between men and women within the same employment arises if they do “equal work”, e.g. that the work they both do is either ‘like work’, ‘work rated as equivalent’ or ‘work of equal value’.